Lessons from the Raising of Lazarus

 Jesus gently reminds her, “Did I not tell you that if you believed, you would see the glory of God?” (v40)

 I’m trying to imagine the scene as they roll away the stone.
-The tomb is dark, was the crowd hushed?
+The tomb is dark; was the crowd hushed?
 What did they expect would happen?

 Reflections:

 When Jesus thanked his Father, it was for already answering his prayer.
-He didn’t ask God to raise Lazarus, he knew this miracle would happen.
+He didn’t ask God to raise Lazarus; he knew this miracle would happen.

 How does that speak to how we respond in faith to Jesus through prayer?

 Raising Lazarus from the dead was a remarkable demonstration of Jesus’ power.
-He showed the power of eternal life triumphing over death to the crowd and to us.
+He showed the power of eternal life triumphing over physical death to the crowd and to us.

 Can you imagine how Lazarus felt?
 The last thing he remembers is being sick!
 The next thing he knows, he is walking out of a grave.
 Can you picture the joy and thanksgiving that occurred that day?